strakacher21/vrcfox-2.3_body_and_cloth_edition/README.md

 >
 >- If you do not need ‘Eye Control‘, just remove ‘eye/Control‘ and ‘eye/Control[X/Y]‘ from the parameters, and then go to the ‘anim additive‘ controller and remove the same parameters there and Layer ‘Eye Control‘.
 >- If you want Tail WAG animations, then remove ’tail/anim/TaillInt’ from the parameters, and then go to the ‘anime additive‘ controller and remove the Layer ‘Tail Toogle (menu)‘.
 If you need only one animation, then replace ‘TaillInt‘ with a bool variable, and make the Layer ‘Tail Toggle (menu)‘ toggle similar to Layer ‘Tail Floor Collider‘ or ‘AFK Emote‘.
-## TODO:
-- Better Locomotion anim?
-- VRM file?
-- **To remove all minor bugs?
-Maybe...**
-- More presets for faces?
-Maybe...
-- **Make a nice *showcase* when I find the time :D**
-- Blenshapes for the face instead of ‘eye control‘: sticking out tongue (and making bones for it) and puffing up cheeks, and occupy the freed up bool variable with something else?
-Maybe...